torvalds/linux/Documentation/arch/arc/arc.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-Linux kernel for ARC processors
+GNU/Linux kernel for ARC processors
 *******************************

 Other sources of information